Xoliper/gnome-battery-charge-manager/README.md

 # Installation

-## Dependences

-Straight from meson.build file:
+To build this project you will need following libraries and tools installed (versions below were tested, there is a chance lower versions will work):
 ```
   dependency('gio-2.0', version: '>= 2.72.3')
   dependency('libudev', version: '>= 251')
   meson_version: '>= 0.59.0',
 ```
-Those version were tested, but lower versions will probably work.

-## Build & Install
+### Build & Install

 This project is using meson build system, which is preffered by GNOME community.
 Follow instructions below to build it: